Papa Bear Awards 2012

 Q: How do I nominate my favourite story?

 A: You check the PBA homepage to see which stories are eligible this year.
-Once you've made your decision about what you want to nominate in which category, you can send an email to papabearawards@yahoo.com.
+Once you've made your decision about what you want to nominate in which category, you can send an email listing your nominations to papabearawards@yahoo.com.
 If you want to be sure you include all the necessary information, you can use the template.

 Q: Do I have to read all the stories before I decide on my nominations?